-The only contemporary change in the conversation is the shift from when will marijuana be legal to how will legalization impact society?
+The only contemporary change in the conversation is the shift from when marijuana will be legal to how legalization will impact society.
 Additionally, what are the benefits now that it has been legalized in most states?

 Though the dynamics of the debate have changed, the one thing that can’t be questioned is marijuana’s long-standing history in the United States.

 The History of Cannabis – As American as Apple Pie

 Dating back to the 1600s, Americans, with the blessing of the federal government, used hemp to produce clothing, rope, and sails.